William Loeb III: 1949–1952

 In 1949, Loeb used the additional $300,000 from his mother and cash from various state politicians he endorsed to buy out Leonard Finder.
 Also in 1949, Loeb founded the Vermont Sunday News, largely a copy of the New Hampshire edition's content.

 On August 5, 1949, Loeb took Nackey Gallowhur to meet his mother in New York City.
 There, George Gallowhur, Nackey's husband, attempted to serve her divorce papers.
 Loeb refused to permit Gallowhur's agents from serving her, and he was jailed briefly for interfering.
 Gallowhur sued Loeb for alienation of affection in accordance with an old Vermont law.
-Mrs. Loeb, infuriated at her son's mistreatment of Eleanore McAllister, excluded him from her will and sued him for the $1 million dollars in funding he had obtained from her to finance his acquisitions of the Union Leader in 1946 and 1949.
+Mrs. Loeb, infuriated at her son's mistreatment of Eleanore McAllister, excluded him from her will and sued him for the $1 million in funding he had obtained from her to finance his acquisitions of the Union Leader in 1946 and 1949.

 Also in 1949, Loeb became the third president of American China Policy Association (ACPA), an anti-communist organization that supported the government of Republic of China under Chiang Kai-shek.

 Loeb continued to see Nackey.
 In 1949, he fired the print staff at his Vermont newspapers when they attempted to unionize.
 Nackey was initially placed in charge of printing, but the couple left Vermont in 1952 in the wake of his mother's lawsuit.